-Michael joined the political science department at Denison in the fall of 2009.
-Prior to moving to Granville where he lives with his wife, Michelle, and daughter Mirabelle, he was a political science major and math minor at Davidson College, a former admissions counselor, doctoral student at Duke University.
+As part of the team of faculty that proposed and designed Denison’s new Data Analytics Program, Mike currently helps build and manage the program, its curriculum, the summer internship experience, develop community and business partnerships.
+Michael originally joined the Denison community as a faculty member in the political science department in the fall of 2009.
+Prior to moving to Granville, where he lives with his daughter Mirabelle, he was a political science major and math minor at Davidson College, a former admissions counselor, doctoral student at Duke University.

-Mike's research interests lie in American politics and political institutions, with a focus on the contemporary U.S. Congress and the factors that influence member behavior, coalitions of legislators, and legislative outcomes.
+Mike’s political science research in American politics and political institutions focuses on the contemporary U.S. Congress and the factors that influence member behavior, coalitions of legislators, and legislative outcomes.
 Much of this work relates to furthering our understanding of the role parties, leaders, polarization, committees, and electoral forces play in congressional politics.
-His agenda also engages broader issues of how elites, parties, and groups strategize, represent, and wield power as well as the causes, consequences, and future directions of polarization and effective representation in the U.S.
+His work also engages broader issues of how elites, parties, and groups strategize, represent, and wield power as well as the causes, consequences, and future directions of polarization and effective representation in the U.S.

-In addition to his teaching and research, Mike also serves as the faculty advisor to Denison's student government association (DCGA), student senate, and executive committee.
-In addition to a variety of other service commitments on campus, he is currently a faculty representative on the Selection, Enrollment, and Retention Committee (SERC), a member of the Data Analytics program committee, and faculty coordinator of the Babcock Lecture Series.
-Mike is also a former chair of the Information Technology Committee.
+In addition to his teaching and research and Data Analytics work, Mike served for 6 years as the faculty advisor to Denison’s student government association (DCGA), student senate, and executive committee.
+He is a past member and chair of the Selection, Enrollment, and Retention Committee (SERC) and Information Technology Committees (ITAC).
+Mike was also the faculty coordinator of the Babcock Lecture Series for the last 8 years.